HowProgrammingWorks/SelfAssessment/Skills/Async.md

 - Techniques
   - Async.js library
   - RxJS library
-  - Promise.all
+  - Promise.all: used
-  - Promise.allSettled
+  - Promise.allSettled: used
-  - Promise.race
+  - Promise.race: used
-  - Promise.any
+  - Promise.any: used
   - Web Locks API
   - IPC
   - Channel API